Undergraduate Bachelor of Science (BS) degrees awarded by the McKelvey School of Engineering include several categories as listed below.

 Washington University courses labeled with the McKelvey School of Engineering::Engineering Humanity or McKelvey School of Engineering::Engineering Social Science course tag in the semester course listings will count, respectively, toward the humanities or social sciences requirement for engineering degrees.
 In general, most art courses (ART) will count toward the engineering school's humanities requirement, even if they do not have the specific McKelvey School of Engineering::Engineering Humanity designation.
 Some upper-level art courses are open only to students with an open art program.

-Transfer courses must be approved through Engineering Undergraduate Student Services as acceptable transfer credit and as applicable humanities or social sciences courses.
+Transfer courses must be approved through the McKelvey Engineering Office of Undergraduate Programs as acceptable transfer credit and as applicable humanities or social sciences courses.
 All transfer courses must be taken for credit (i.e., not Pass/No Pass), and students must earn a C or better in transfer courses for the credit to transfer to the school.
 Grades do not transfer.

-Advanced Placement (AP) credit and International Baccalaureate (IB) credit approved through Engineering Undergraduate Student Services may be used to satisfy all or part of the breadth requirement (i.e., the humanities 6-unit requirement and/or the social science 6-unit requirement); however, AP and IB credit may not be used to satisfy the 18 minimum units needed to satisfy the school's overall humanities and social sciences requirement.
-Students may individually petition Engineering Undergraduate Student Services to have their AP or IB credit counted toward the humanities 6-unit requirement and/or the social sciences 6-unit requirement.
+Advanced Placement (AP) credit and International Baccalaureate (IB) credit approved through the McKelvey Engineering Office of Undergraduate Programs may be used to satisfy all or part of the breadth requirement (i.e., the humanities 6-unit requirement and/or the social science 6-unit requirement); however, AP and IB credit may not be used to satisfy the 18 minimum units needed to satisfy the school's overall humanities and social sciences requirement.
+Students may individually petition the McKelvey Engineering Office of Undergraduate Programs to have their AP or IB credit counted toward the humanities 6-unit requirement and/or the social sciences 6-unit requirement.
 Petitions will be reviewed to determine if they conform to guidelines established for awarding humanities and social sciences credit.
 Guidelines are approved by the Engineering Undergraduate Studies Committee.

 Engineering Topics Units

 Bachelor's degree programs accredited by the Engineering Accreditation Commission of ABET require that the program require a minimum of 45 units of engineering topics.
-A course carrying engineering topics units will be marked in with a McKelvey School of Engineering::Engineering Topics course tag.
+A course carrying engineering topics units will be marked with a McKelvey School of Engineering::Engineering Topics course tag and carry Topics units of the same value as the credit of the course.

 Engineering Topics/Design Component